GunaPalanivel/build-to-scale/01_Current_Skill_Assessment_Priority_Matrix/README.md

 ## Executive Overview

-This document prioritizes skill areas critical for success in ThinkBridge's apprenticeship program and aligns with long-term career goals in elite product companies (Stripe, FAANG, etc.).
+This document prioritizes skill areas critical for success in ThinkBridge's apprenticeship program and aligns with long-term career goals in elite product companies (product-based companies, top-tier tech companies, etc.).
 It quantifies current competencies versus target proficiency (9/10 fixed target) and lays out gaps guiding the **6-month sustainable "brick by brick" learning plan**.

 ### Core Strategic Approach

 **Sustainable Execution Over Burnout:**
 This plan operates on a **24-week endurance model**, not a sprint.
 Success comes from **consistent execution with mental clarity**, not exhaustion.
-Elite engineers at Stripe/FAANG sustain performance over years by protecting their cognitive energy.
+Elite engineers at product-based companies/top-tier tech companies sustain performance over years by protecting their cognitive energy.

 **Weekly Execution Model (95% of weeks):**